ynotstartups/notes/notes/reminders.md

 - terminal: `jq` to parse json output
 - terminal: `reminder sleep 10s && notify-send 'Time For Agenda' &` to parse json output
 - terminal: `cheatsheet` to get cheatsheet online
+- terminal: `mb` to drop into bash with vi keybinding
 - i3:       `command+shift+k` to open google keep in chrome
 - vim:      `i+a` to insert agenda
 - vim:      `i+m` to insert git commit message from branch name